LibreELEC/documentation/development/build-advanced.md

 ## Debug Images

 The build-system automatically strips debug symbols from most packages.
-To disable this and include debug symbols and common debugging packagess in the image, enable `DEBUG`, e.g.
+To disable this and include debug symbols and common debugging packages in the image, enable `DEBUG`, e.g.

 ```text
 PROJECT=Generic ARCH=x86_64 DEBUG=yes make image